khufkens/theta_rectify/README.md

 # theta_rectify

-This small bash script (theta_rectify.sh) rectifies (levels the horizon) in Theta S spherical images.
+This is a small bash script which rectifies (levels the horizon) in Theta S spherical images using the internal pitch and roll values stored in the EXIF data.
 This is an alternative implementation to the [THETA EXIF Library](https://github.com/regen100/thetaexif) by [Regen](https://github.com/regen100).
 I use his cute Lama test images for reference.
 All credit for the funky images go to Regen.

 ## Install